-- act as HR adviser and support for the subject of the complaint. - appoint a suitable member of the HR team to act as Investigator for complaints related to a Headteacher at stage 2.
+- either act as or appoint a suitable HR adviser for the subject of the complaint. - appoint a suitable member of the HR team to act as Investigator for complaints related to a Headteacher at Stage 2.

 Investigator

 The investigator's role is to establish the facts relevant to the complaint by: